ComPath/ComPath/README.rst

 Running locally
 ---------------

-1. Load KEGG and Reactome in database. :code:`python3 -m compath populate`
+1. Load KEGG and Reactome in database. :code:`python3 -m compath populate`.
+For an optimal use of this application, we recommend to have installed all three Bio2BEL mentioned above.
+To check if these packages are installed in your Python installation, please run: :code:`python3 -m compath ls`.
+This commands will display all of these three repos currently installed.

 2. Run the web app (by default in port `5000 <http://localhost:5000/>`_). :code:`python3 -m compath web`